There are more than 3,000 different snake species that have been discovered in the world. And that number changes regularly as more are discovered.

 But not all species of snakes are kept as pets.
 The most commonly kept snakes are in the families of Boidae, Pythonidae, and Colubridae.
 Although you can probably get almost any kind of snake from a reptile show or online, your commonly kept pet snake species from these families are listed here.
 Many other kinds of snakes are kept as pets.

 A kind of boa constrictor, the red-tail boa is regularly seen in the pet trade.
-Red-tails grow to be around 10 feet long and don't make good pets for those unwilling to make the commitment to care for a snake that eats large rats or rabbits and can live about 30 years.
-They are known for the distinct red tip on the end of their tails.
+Red-tails grow to be around 10 feet long but can be larger with lengths of 15 feet recorded.
+They don't make good pets for those unwilling to make the commitment to care for a snake that eats large rats or rabbits and can live about 30 years or longer in captivity.

 Growing to be about a foot and a half long, these are unique burrowing snakes.
 They are usually docile snakes that burrow their entire body under sand while keeping just their tiny head exposed to strike at passing prey.
 They are beautifully colored with yellow and brown patterns.

 These are large snakes but still regularly seen as pets.
-Growing to be 15-20 feet long (and sometimes even longer), burmese are usually pretty docile but a little more active than your smaller ball python.
+Growing to be 15-20 feet long (and sometimes even longer), Burmese are usually pretty docile but a little more active than your smaller ball python.
 Feeding these big guys isn't for someone scared of handling dead rats, or other larger prey items.
-Due to their heavy weight when full grown and their extreme length, burmese pythons may be better left for adult snake owners.
+Due to their heavy weight when full grown and their extreme length, Burmese pythons may be better left for adult snake owners.

 Green Tree Python